rojohans/Project_Genesis/README.md

 #### Sediment deposition
 Needs to be looked over, it may bug ig multiple drops run in parallell.

+#### Change drop direction determination
+The gradient should probably be scaled using the drops velocity and wether the drop is travelling uphill or not.
+This should be done to prevent drops from going uphill.
+Thou it is not certain if this is wanted, it will affect the deposition/water filling mechanics. !!!DO THIS WITH CAUTION!!!

 ## Requirements:
   Python  3.6.6